Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Introduction

-The quantum adiabatic theorem tells us that if we start from a preparation of $\ket{y(0)}$ and evolve under the Hamiltonian $H(s)$ while changing the parameter $s$ sufficiently slowly, we output a good approximation to $\ket{y(1)}$.
-This works even if the nullspace of $H(s)$ is a $2$-dimensional space spanned by $\{\ket{y(s)}, \ket{\bar{y}}\}$, because the evolution under $H(s)$ does not cause any transition between the two orthogonal eigenstates in the nullspace.
+The intuition from the quantum adiabatic theorem is that if we start from a preparation of $\ket{y(0)}$ and evolve under the Hamiltonian $H(s)$ while changing the parameter $s$ sufficiently slowly, we output a good approximation to $\ket{y(1)}$.
+This works even if the nullspace of $H(s)$ is a $2$-dimensional space spanned by $\{\ket{y(s)}, \ket{1,+,0,b}\}$, because the evolution under $H(s)$ does not cause any transition between the two orthogonal eigenstates in the nullspace.